QuantiModo/quantimodo-sdk-javascript/docs/AnalyticsApi.md

   'updatedAt': "updatedAt_example", // String | When the record was last updated.
 Use UTC ISO 8601 `YYYY-MM-DDThh:mm:ss` datetime format.
 Time zone should be UTC and not local.
   'outcomesOfInterest': true, // Boolean | Only include correlations for which the effect is an outcome of interest for the user
   'clientId': "clientId_example", // String | Example: oauth_test_client
-  'commonOnly': true // Boolean | Return only public, anonymized and aggregated population data instead of user-specific variables
+  'commonOnly': true, // Boolean | Return only public, anonymized and aggregated population data instead of user-specific variables
-};
+  'platform': "platform_example" // String | Example: chrome, android, ios, web };

 var callback = function(error, data, response) {